 - Sales and Business development.

-There is a particular job hierarchy within the investment banking division.
+There is a particular job hierarchy within the IBD.
 The most common job titles starting from junior to the senior position are as follows:

-- Analyst – An analyst focuses exclusively on financial modeling, valuation work of companies, and pitchbook support.
+- Analyst – An analyst focuses exclusively on companies’ financial modeling, valuation work, and pitchbook support.

-- Managing Director – He is focussed solely on acquiring new clients and business for the division.
+- Managing Director – He is focused solely on acquiring new clients and business for the division.

-The Investment Banking Division (IBD) acts as a bridge between the large enterprises and the investors where they play an important role in advising businesses and governments on how to overcome financial challenges and procure finance, whether it is from stocks, bond issues or derivative products.
+The Investment Banking Division (IBD) acts as a bridge between large enterprises and investors.
+They play an important role in advising businesses and governments on overcoming financial challenges and procuring finance, whether from stocks, bond issues, or derivative products.